guotong1988/guotong1988.github.io/research/_posts/2022-01-01-relabel-review.md

 Re-Label Methods \cite{ref1} \cite{ref2} \cite{ref3} correct the noisy data and re-direct the wrong knowledge data, and achieve 97% accuracy in any human-labeled deep learning application.

+### Future Work

+Human learn from base concept and get "reward" from the physical world, in the same time human correct and refresh the knowledge from new "reward".

 ### Reference

 \bibitem{ref1}